Thermocouples in die casting:

 Multiple Thermocouples for Complex Dies

-- Location: In complex die designs, multiple thermocouples (e.g., Ts1, Ts2, Ts3) can be used to monitor different sections of the die.
+- Location: For example, in complex die designs, multiple thermocouples such as Ts1, Ts2, and Ts3 can monitor different sections of the die.
 This is particularly useful for large dies or those with varying thicknesses.

-- Guidelines: Each thermocouple should be placed in a way that it can capture the temperature variations in its specific section.
+- Guidelines: Therefore, position each thermocouple to capture the temperature variations in its specific section.
 For example, thermocouples can be placed at different steps of a “step shape” casting to study the heat transfer profiles.

 General Installation Tips